Skip to content

 Short description

 You can use AWS WAF and the Application Load Balancer with Global Accelerator to block access to the Layer 7 HTTP method and headers.
-In this architecture, AWS WAF uses the web access control list (web ACL) rules with the Application Load Balancer.
-The load balancer becomes an endpoint to the Global Accelerator.
+AWS WAF uses web access control list (web ACL) rules with an Application Load Balancer set up as an endpoint to Global Accelerator.
+Global Accelerator doesn't support AWS WAF by itself.

 The web ACL rule associated with the load balancer evaluates incoming traffic and forwards only the rule-compliant requests to the endpoint.